theGaryLarson/byte-bandits/pt_3/turn-in_notes.md

 * *religious_transaction* - stores change in intensity based on religious lean
 * *social_issue_view_transaction* - stores change in intensity based on social issue view intensity
 * *sm_transaction* - social media purchases: tracks date and price from given seller
-* *hobby_transaciton* - tracks a change in a profile's given hobbies
+* *hobby_transaction* - tracks a change in a profile's given hobbies

 > Now using your design, add a means to support logging the transactions, so if a problem were to be found with the data it can be traced back to the transaction that caused it.
 At this point you should be thinking “I am going to have to be date tagging the transactions”